-(B) The farmland preservation ranking system shall be comprised of one ranking system.
-For each criterion in the one hundred point ranking system, a weighted score range is indicated.
+(B) The application ranking system shall be comprised of several criterion as indicated in paragraph (C) of this rule.
+The ranking system will assign a score for each criterion based on the weighted score range as indicated.
+The total score for all criterion is one hundred points.
 Prior to each application funding round the director, with the advice of the farmland preservation advisory board, or if a certified local sponsor is participating, the certified local sponsor shall determine the specific value within this range for each ranking criterion as indicated in paragraph (C) of this rule.
 Applications approved by the director will then be submitted for phase two evaluation.

 (1) Soil types and agricultural productivity; Range: fifteen to thirty points.
 Emphasis for matching grants is placed on soils which are classified as prime or officially designated unique or locally important.